Insights

 • The insured claims they were going to start a new wine program where the impacted wine would have been used.
 In this case, there would be no blending history for the program.

-3. Calculate Sales Value & Unincurred Costs
+STEP 3.
+Calculate Sales Value & Unincurred Costs

 Most insurance policies state the wine should be valued at “projected sales value less unincurred costs.”